Canon SX70 vs Nikon D3400

 - More heavily discounted: Has been around for much longer (launched in August 2016).

-If the number of relative strengths (bullet points above) is taken as a guide, the D3400 emerges as the winner of the match-up (11 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D3400 comes out slightly ahead of the SX70 (11 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.